 Quick Orientation: How to get there

-For everyone, who is not familiar with iTunes Connect App Analytics, this is how to get to this new dashboard:
+For everyone, who is not familiar with App Store Connect (iTunes Connect) App Analytics, this is how to get to this new dashboard:

-- Login to iTunes Connect and click on App Analytics
+- Login to App Store Connect (iTunes Connect) and click on App Analytics

 - Select an app